 - 1. The Contractor/Subcontractor requires the Union to supply skilled workers who are members of the Union, and the Union agrees to supply such persons to perform work within the jurisdiction of the Union. - 2.
-The Contractor/Subcontractor recognizes the Union as the sole and exclusive bargaining agent for all of its classifications as described in Section 2 of the collective agreement. - 3.
-The Contractor/Subcontractor hereby agrees to be bound to and apply all of the terms, conditions, practices, understandings, amendments and renewals of the Bruce Power LP/CUSW collective agreement. - 4.
-This agreement is in effect from the date hereof and so long as the collective agreement continues to operate.
+The Contractor/Subcontractor recognizes the Union as the sole and exclusive bargaining agent for all of its classifications as described in Section 2 of the Collective Agreement. - The Contractor/Subcontractor hereby agrees to be bound to and apply all of the terms, conditions, practices, understandings, amendments and renewals of the Bruce Power LP/CUSW Collective Agreement. - 4.
+This agreement is in effect from the date hereof and so long as the Collective Agreement continues to operate.

-Dated at Kincardine, Ontario this day of 20.
+Dated at, Ontario this day of 2025.